-• Developing a school culture of inclusion, ownership and high expectation.
+• Developing a school culture of inclusion, ownership, and high expectation.

-A great deal of work went in to developing garden areas and planting flowers around the school.
-It is still seen as a priority to continue to update the remaining unplanted garden areas, develop new signage & develop play areas further collaboratively with the students.
+A great deal of work went in to landscaping areas around the school.
+It is still seen as a priority to continue to up-date the remaining unplanted garden areas, develop new signage & develop play areas further collaboratively with the students.

 Children show pride in their school environment and look after the physical environment.
 The emotional environment could be improved for students by focussing on the school behaviour expectations, the teacher's consistency with expectations and the specific teaching of school expectations.
 Staff are yet to develop consistent approaches to teaching behaviour expectations, what these are and the school wide consistency in addressing these is a priority.
-The school has introduced a number of school positive reward systems - "Keeping it REAL" Real Dollars.
+The school has introduced several school positive reward systems - "Keeping it REAL" Real Dollars.
 Through 'Values' base programme hopefully this will continue to support the school's values around R-Respect, E-Excellence, A-Attitude, and L-Lifelong Learning (REAL).
-Explore other forms of PLD eg: Mindfulness, Growth Mindsets.
+Explore other forms of PLD eq: Mindfulness, Growth Mindsets.

 Actio ons to achieve targets Led by Budget/FTTE Timeframe 1) Continue to grow the PB4L team covering teaching staff, administration staff, support staff & BOT representation.
-Karen Ongoing 2) Whole staff workshop on Mindfulness.
+Karen Ongoing 2) Review PB4L processes and procedures and align these with current behaviour practice/strategies.
 Staff TOD 3) Attend all PB4L Cluster PLD and fully engage in the development and implementation of improving school culture using the framework of PB4L.
 Staff Term 1 - 4 4) Develop a teaching overview to specifically target the teaching of school behaviour expectations.
 (Continue to implement the cyclical teaching plan for the school values).
 PB4L Team Terms 1 - 4 5) Ownership of school environment - Plan teaching and learning units to incorporate student involvement in developing the school environment especially around the arts.
 PB4L Team Terms 1 - 4 6) Continue to grow student leaders' group to focus on the preferences and needs of students.
-Elect a 'Head Boy & Girl' Principal Ongoing 7) Involve outside specialists in the development plan - landscape designers, sign writers, playground specialists Principal Term 3 8) Make budget provisions for development of the environment eg: Gardens ВОТ Ongoing 9) Work with the MOE on 5YP developments eg: Permanent Satellite classes ВОТ Ongoing 10) Look at a new painting contractor. ВОТ Term 4
+Elect a 'Head Boy & Girl' and School Leaders.
+Principal Ongoing 7) Involve outside specialists in the development plan - landscape designers, sign writers, playground specialists Principal Term 3 8) Make budget provisions for development of the environment eg: Gardens ВОТ Ongoing 9) Work with the MOE on 5YP developments eg: Permanent Satellite classes BOT Ongoing 10 Look at a new painting contractor. ВОТ Term 4